chuangl4/label-verfication-app/README.md

 # AI-Powered Alcohol Label Verification App

 An AI-powered web application that simulates the TTB (Alcohol and Tobacco Tax and Trade Bureau) label approval process.
-The app uses OCR technology to extract text from alcohol beverage labels and verifies that the information matches the submitted application form.
+The app uses Claude Vision API to extract text from alcohol beverage labels and verifies that the information matches the submitted application form.

 ## 🚀 Live Demo

 **Deployed Application**: https://label-verfication-app.vercel.app/

+**Deployment Status**:
+- ✅ **Live and Active**: Application is deployed and accessible
+- 🏗️ **Platform**: Vercel (serverless)
+- 🔄 **Auto-Deploy**: Automatic deployment on push to `main` branch
+- 🔑 **Environment**: `ANTHROPIC_API_KEY` configured in Vercel environment variables
+- 📊 **Monitoring**: Check Vercel dashboard for deployment logs and status

+**Requirements to Use**:
+- The deployed app requires a valid Anthropic API key configured on the server
+- If you encounter errors, the API key may need to be renewed or configured

 ## 🌟 Features

 - **Smart Form Input**: Easy-to-use form for entering product information (brand name, product type, alcohol content, net contents)
 - **Drag & Drop Image Upload**: Support for both click-to-upload and drag-and-drop image selection
+- **Multiple Image Support**: Upload front and back labels (up to 2 images) for complete analysis
-- **AI-Powered Vision Analysis**: Claude Vision API (primary) with Tesseract OCR fallback for resilient label extraction
+- **AI-Powered Vision Analysis**: Claude 3.5 Haiku Vision API for intelligent label extraction
 - **Intelligent Matching**: Context-aware verification with high accuracy
-- **Automatic Fallback**: Gracefully degrades to OCR if Vision API is unavailable
 - **Comprehensive Verification**: Validates all required fields including:
   - Brand Name
   - Product Class/Type